foone/DecompVM/README.md

 * ~~Test if the free demo has the decompression functions and make extract.py support them if so~~ **Done!**
 * ~~Confirm that objdump can actually be used on windows (ie figure out the mingw dependencies mess).~~ **Done!**
 * Write an automated way to grab the mingw files and auto-extract them.
-* Add an automated way to get [the trial installer](ftp://ftp.microsoft.com/deskapps/kids/3DMM.EXE), extract it, and run extract.py on it.
+* Add an automated way to get the trial installer, extract it, and run extract.py on it.
+* Move decompress.py to use argparse instead of hardcoded sys.argv[]

 Credits & License:
 ==================